samyak2403/U4Bloker/README.md

 Use this extension responsibly and adhere to YouTube's terms of service.

 ## Issues and Contributions
-Feel free to report any issues or contribute to the development of this extension by creating pull requests or issues on the [GitHub repository](https://github.com/yourusername/your-extension-repo).
+Feel free to report any issues or contribute to the development of this extension by creating pull requests or issues on the [eport a Bug ](https://github.com/samyak2403/U4Bloker/issues).